mahendra-cs/ecom-pulse/README.md

     -   Prometheus: `http://localhost:9090`
     -   Grafana: `http://localhost:3000`

+## CI/CD with Jenkins

+This project includes a `Jenkinsfile` to automate the build, test, and deployment of the application.
+The Jenkins setup is defined in the `jenkins-setup` directory.

+### Jenkins Setup

+The `jenkins-setup` directory contains:
+-   `Jenkinsfile`: The Jenkins pipeline definition.
+-   `jenkins.yaml`: A configuration file for Jenkins Configuration as Code (JCasC), which automatically creates the pipeline job in Jenkins.

+### Running Jenkins

+You can start a pre-configured Jenkins instance using the `azure-deploy.sh` script, or by running Jenkins in Docker and pointing it to the `jenkins.yaml` file.

 ## Deployment to AWS EC2 using Cloud-Init

 For automated deployment to an AWS EC2 instance, you can leverage Cloud-Init with the provided `cloud-init-deploy.sh` script.
 This script automates the installation of Docker and Docker Compose, clones the repository, and starts the services.